 If you have a specific request for when you visit the Arena, you can use this helpline for help and advice from the team as well.

 Previously known as Millennium Dome, and housing a number of art installations and events, the O2 was officially renamed after its sponsorship to the mobile phone company in 2005.
 It soon became one of London’s leading attractions once the building became an arena for concerts and other amazing events such as movie openings and the like.
 The arena itself was opened in 2007 as a music venue, and the O2 is now an internationally recognised venue selling more tickets than anywhere else in the world.
 Construction work began on the Dome in 2003 and finished in 2007 after a number of complications to do with the roof and angling the structure in order to fit a number of facilities.

 You can find The o2 on Twitter, Facebook and Snapchat.
-These platforms are great if you need to contact a member of staff on the go, or if you can’t get through to anyone on the helplines above.
+These platforms are great if you need a quick answer on the go, or if you can’t get through to anyone on the helplines above.
 Tweeting the team at the O2 is great for an almost immediate response, as is sending the team a Facebook message.
-If you would like to write a letter to The o2, you can do so by addressing your correspondence to the Head Office Address above.
-Someone from the team will aim to respond to your letter within 12 working days of receiving your letter.

 Customer Service Guru is a telephone directory and call routing service and is not connected to O2 Arena.
 The direct contact number for O2 Arena can be found in the public domain or on their official website.